hay-kot/yal/README.md

 ### Singleton Logger

 The library can be used as an easy drop in logger that acts as a singleton.
-There are top level methods for Info, Debug, Error, and Fatal logging that call the top level Log variable which is an instance of the Logger struct.
+There are top level methods for Info, Debug, Error, Warn, and Fatal logging that call the top level Log variable which is an instance of the Logger struct.

 ```go
 package main